thomcorley/grubdaily_jekyll/_posts/2015-08-20-cranachan.md

 1. Make the honeyed oats; toast the oats in a dry pan until lightly coloured.
 Add 2 tablespoons of the honey and a pinch of sea salt, stir until reduced and the oats forms clusters.
 Transfer to a tray and leave to cool.

 2. Take half of the raspberries and place in a pan with the remaining 2 tablespoons of honey.
-Stir over a high heat to make a sort of compot.
+Stir over a high heat to make a sort of compôt.
 Bring to the boil then remove and allow to cool.

 3. Place the sugar, cream and whisky in a bowl and whisk until soft peaks form.
 Mix in the whole raspberries, saving a few back for garnish, about half of the raspberry compote, and most of the honeyed oats, saving some for garnish.
 Fold everything together to create a marble effect, then serve into bowls, finishing with the whole raspberries, honeyed oats and compote.
 Finally dust a little icing sugar over the top.